amiddleton (at) berkeley.edu

 We appreciate prospective graduate students’ interest in our lab.
 We want you to know that the Middleton lab welcomes students from diverse backgrounds, and is committed to promoting diversity, equity, and inclusion in our work and anti-racism in our field.
 Please see our Home page for our full statement on diversity.

-Students who work with us pursue the Ph.D. or, occasionally, the M.S. in Range Management.
+Students who work with us pursue the Ph.D. or the M.S. in Rangeland and Wildlife Management.
 If you would like to inquire about graduate study in our lab, please send Arthur Middleton a brief e-mail explaining relevant background, your reasons for pursuing a graduate degree, why you are interested in our lab, and what topics or projects you are most interested in.
 Please include your CV or resume, the names of at least three references, and test scores if you have them.
 You may contact Arthur any time of year about potential graduate study, but the best time is in the late summer and fall – while still allowing at least several weeks before the application deadline.
 Unfortunately, due to a need to support current lab members and students and a high e-mail volume, it is not always possible to provide a timely or adequate response.

 Thank you for your interest in our work!